Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/Cyclistic_Final_Report.md

 **Data Merging**

-All the different databases, of all the montly reports, including the partitioned reports, have been merged together using SQL.
+All the different databases, of all the monthly reports, including the partitioned reports, have been merged together using SQL.

 Code: [02 Data Combining.sql](./02%20Data%20Combining.sql)

 **Data exploration**

-The data explorationg in this project has been done in BiQuery, using SQL.
+The data exploring in this project has been done in BigQuery, using SQL.

 Code: : [03 Data Exploration.sql](./03%20Data%20Exploration.sql)
 * Verified that the column contains only the expected values (`member` and `casual`).